Hey, cat lovers! Ready to meet Tweety, another one of my kitties?

 Caring for Community Cats is Sad, Too

 Unfortunately, two months ago, Marbles disappeared one morning.
 I do not believe that he would purposely take off, despite his feral background as he was bonded strongly to my cat, Buddy, and his brother, Tweety.
-He’s microchipped though!
-I have a lost and found post on Facebook.
-I’m still searching the shelters and the lost and found pet groups and classifieds near me.
+He’s microchipped though and we believe he got accidentally transported on a horse trailer.

 Tweety isn’t alone, at least.
 I also do not wish to give him up, especially after all this.